MHindermann/mas/text/draft.md

 sufficiently permissive time period such as 1940 to 2020 since the oldest record in the database was published in 1942.
 On January 21 2021, this query yielded 68'345 results.
 These results were then exported as a 326 MB JSON file called `1942-2020.json`. `1942-2020.json` has two drawbacks.
 First, the maximum file size on GitHub is 100 MB.
-And second, `1942-2020.json` is too big to be handled by standard editors requiring special editors such as Oxygen.
+And second, `1942-2020.json` is too big to be handled by standard editors requiring special editors.
 For these reasons `1942-2020.json` was split into smaller files that are easier handled and can be uploaded to GitHub.
 For this
 `Utility.split_json` was used yielding 14 files of size 20 MB or less containing 5000 or fewer entries each.
 These